glamorous/boiler/README.md

 In the above example:
 - added a README.md file
 - initialize git & created first commit

+#### Boiler directory

+Just like a single boiler yaml-file, you can create a directory with the same name like the yaml-file.
+All files that are included in this directory will be copied to the new directory.
+The only file that isn't copied is the yaml-template-file.

 ### Create a project with your created template